-- 6.050.1.
-General.
-Such leaves should enhance the faculty member's professional development and the university.
-Leaves may be non-sabbatical or sabbatical. - 6.050.2.
+- 6.050.2.
 Eligibility.
 Professional leave provisions shall be applicable to all members of the full-time tenured faculty.
 Department Chairs and Deans may be eligible for non-sabbatical leaves in accordance with Code of Policies Chapter 10. - 6.050.3.
 Non-Sabbatical Leaves.
 The policy and procedure for non-sabbatical leaves of absence for faculty members is set forth as follows. - 1.
 A written letter of intent to request a leave of absence without pay should be submitted to the Department Chair by February 1 of the year previous to the fall semester or full year of leave without pay, or by October 1 of the year previous to the spring semester of the leave.
 Leaves without pay must be approved by the Department Chair, Dean, and Executive Vice President for Academic Affairs and Provost.
-Benefits are not provided to faculty on leave without pay. - 2.
+Benefits are not provided to faculty on leave without pay - 2.
 Such leaves may be for the purpose of pursuing advanced study (such as completion of a terminal degree or post-doctoral work) or for securing appropriate industrial or professional experience including academic Fellowships and Military Service.
-Such leaves shall ordinarily not be granted for a period of less than one semester or for more than one academic year, except in instances where the best interest of the University will be served by doing so. - 3.
+Such leaves shall ordinarily not be granted for a period of less than one semester or for more than one academic year, except in instances where the best interest of the University will be served by doing so.

 On rare occasions, such as for completion of a doctorate or other commitment that should not be interrupted, the non-sabbatical leave may be extended at the discretion of the Board of Governors.